Custom Web Software Development

 • the same Array (with the modified values) when .config.preserveInputArrays=false

-• false if .getFactor() or this.getHueFactor() or .getAlpha() returns false
+• false if this.getFactor() or this.getHueFactor() or this.getAlpha() returns false

 .applyAlpha()